qaisjp/inf-ttds/lab3/readme.md

 If you have `pipenv` installed, you can just use `pipenv install` to install from the given `Pipfile`.

+**You must use Python 3.6 or above, like a clean and respectable human that you are.**

 ## Usage

 Here is the output of `python app.py --help`: